How Much Down Payment Is Required for a House?

 Higher upfront home equity

 Your home’s equity equals its value minus the money you owe on it.
-Meeting only the minimum down payment requirements could mean no immediate equity at all.
-But by putting down a significant amount, you can reduce the risk of going underwater on your home loan, where you owe more than your house’s value.
-If you try to sell a home with an underwater mortgage, you may not make enough money off the sale to pay off your lender.
+Only meeting the minimum down payment requirements could mean no immediate equity at all.
+But by putting down a significant amount, you can reduce the risk of going underwater on your home loan, where you owe more than your home’s value.
+If you try to sell a property with an underwater mortgage, you may not make enough money off the sale to pay off your lender.

 Having more equity also helps if you need home equity financing later for home improvements.